 “19 Keep ye my laws.
 Thou shalt not make thy cattle to gender with beasts of any other kind.
 Thou shalt not sow thy field with different seeds.
 Thou shalt not wear a garment that is woven of two sorts.”

 The following passage from the deuterocanonical book the Wisdom of Sirach sheds light on a deeper meaning of this Levitical law regarding the sowing of seed.
 It is not just a rule for agricultural practice.

 “19 My son, keep the flower of thine age sound; and give not thy strength to strangers.
 20 When thou hast gotten a fruitful possession through all the field, sow it with thine own seed, trusting in the goodness of thy stock.
 21 So thy race which thou leavest shall be magnified, having the confidence of their good descent.”

 The importance of racial purity is emphasized in other deuterocanonical or apocryphal sources.
-While these sources are not canonical Scriptures they surely do indicate to us that ancient Judaeans and early Christians understood the importance of racial purity and separatism.
+While these sources are not primary canonical Scriptures they surely do indicate to us that ancient Judaeans and early Christians understood the importance of racial purity and separatism.

 In the apocryphal book of 4 Maccabees the ideal wife is exemplified as a virgin Israelite untainted by miscegenation who cares for her Adamic posterity.

 “7 And the righteous mother of the seven children spake also as follows to her offspring: I was a pure virgin, and went not beyond my father’s house; but I took care of the built-up rib [Adam’s rib].
 8 No destroyer of the desert, or ravisher of the plain, injured me; nor did the destructive, deceitful snake, make spoil of my chaste virginity; and I remained with my husband during the period of my prime.”